 Live foods are the preferred diet for coolie loaches.
 However, they will accept a variety of foods, including frozen, freeze-dried, tablets, wafers and flake foods.
 The key is to remember that they need smaller foods that will sink.
 Always feed coolies at night.

 When it comes to live foods, bloodworms are readily accepted as well as glass worms, tubifex, and daphnia.
 Frozen versions of these foods are the next best option.
 Feed live or frozen foods a couple of times per week to augment dry foods.

+Because coolies are communal spawners, keeping a larger group will increase the likelihood of spawning.
 Fish do not reach sexual maturity for two years, which means you may have to be patient if your fish are young when you purchase them.
 Condition the fish with plenty of live food to encourage spawning.

 As females near the time to lay their eggs, they will grow very large.
 When ready to spawn, the female will release bright green adhesive eggs, usually on the underside of the floating plants.
 To ensure the greatest number of fry survive, remove the adult fish to their original tank once the eggs have been laid.

 Eggs will hatch in approximately 24 hours, and they can number up to several hundred.
 Infusoria, generally present in mature live plants, is an ideal first food.
 Freshly hatched brine shrimp are also a good first food.
 Commercially prepared fry food or finely crushed flakes are suitable as food for coolie loach fry.